iaconogi/bigSCale2/Readme.md

 # bigSCale 2 iCells

 iCells are the most peculiar and interesting feature of bigSCale2.
 With iCells, you can reduce large datasets of any size into smaller datasets of significantly higher quality.
-These datasets can be in turn analyzed with any tool, also those which do not natively support large cell numbers.
-We now show to examples using the two different output format you can typically encounter: mtx and hdf5.
+These datasets can be in turn analyzed with any tool, also those which do not natively support large cell numbers.<br />
+Once you find a cluster in the iCell dataset, you can extract the relative cells directly in form of expression counts using `extract.cells()`.<br />
+We now show to examples using the two different output format you can typically encounter: mtx and hdf5.<br />
 If you have an expression matrix which is loaded in R workspace first write it to .mex file using the very simple `Matrix::writeMM()` and then proceed as I show next.

 # Example 1: 2 millions cells in .mtx format